beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 `super` at the start of the path.
 This is like starting a filesystem path with the `..` syntax.
 Why would we want to do this?

-Consider the code in Listing 7-8 that models the situation in which a chef fixes an incorrect order and personally brings it out to the customer.
+Consider the code in listing 7-8 that models the situation in which a chef fixes an incorrect order and personally brings it out to the customer.
 The function `fix_incorrect_order` calls the function `serve_order` by specifying the path to `serve_order` starting with `super`:

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-08/src/lib.rs:here}}